ctm/yld/src/running/past/tortugas_mountain_2022.md

 results.
 So, you can either take my word or ask a race director, but in 2021, I set a new course record of 14 beers and [56 miles](https://ultrasignup.com/results_event.aspx?did=83711#id220546).

-This year, I am the Duke City Marathon five hour pace group leader, so I'm not entering the drinking division and will have no alcohol after I go to bed.